Of all the skills it takes to make comics, writing is one of the last I tried to tackle as a student and practitioner myself.

 And webcomics, dominated by ongoing stories that are designed to have some kind of sub-climax gag or payoff on many if not all pages.
 A lot like the old news strips like Nemo Krazy Kat and Dream of the Rarebit Fiend once did.

-Here’s some more comics to read.
-Examples of a few things i’ve brought up here in action.
+Here’s some comics to read.
+Examples of a few things I’ve brought up here in action.
 Some are my own work, some by others and available to read online.

 One that struck me from that last link is.
 ‘The River’.
 It is exceptionally beautiful.

 I did a bit of a character sketch, a short story called ‘Pin City‘.
 It was something out of a larger project, pulled out to experiment with a drawing style.
 It’s a narrative one act story that I think fits the notion of Reverie.
 But specifically focused on character development.

 ‘Where The Wild Things Went‘ on the other hand, explores both my personal evolution, but also larger ideas about more universal aspects we all share.

 I have several other short stories and my graphic novel Dream Life uploaded to Tapastic here, and my 2007 GN with Jim Monroe, ‘Therefore, Repent!’ is here!
 Handy if you have the app.
 Can you identify what kinds of narrative arcs i’ve been exploring and name some archetypes?

 “Don’t Cry For Me I’m Already Dead” by Rebecca Sugar is a story about two brothers who have to communicate something profound through Simpson’s quotes.
 I’d say it follows a three act structure personally.